Skip to main content

-Swiss Paraplegic Research and the University of Lucerne have developed the online course "ICF-StARS", which is freely available (no cost for participating): https://www.swissmooc.ch/courses/StARS/
+Swiss Paraplegic Research and the University of Lucerne are again holding the online course "ICF-StARS".
+It is freely available (no cost for participating): https://www.openlearnity.org/courses/StARS/

 Course objective

-The course provides participants the basics for understanding functioning and for the reporting of functioning information in a standardized manner by using the International Classification of Functioning, Disability and Health (ICF).
+The course provides the basics for understanding functioning and its reporting in a standardized manner by using the International Classification of Functioning, Disability and Health (ICF).

 Target group